juancassiano/juancassiano/readme.md

-### Passionate about technology since childhood, today I've been developing technical skills as a Backend developer, always looking to learn about best programming practices and how to use this knowledge to make ideas change lives.
+### Passionate about technology since childhood, nowadays I've been developing my technical skills as a backend developer, always looking forward to learning about best programming practices, frameworks, and processes and how to use this knowledge to make ideas change lives.

-### I'm looking for opportunities that allow me to develop solutions and provide me with new challenges.
+### I'm open to opportunities that allow me to develop solutions and provide me with new challenges.

 <div style="display: inline_block"><br>
   <img align="center" alt="Javascript" height="40" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">